geofflangenderfer/geofflangenderfer.com/content/posts/how-to-deal-with-knowledge-work-frustration.md

 ## Motivation
 I'm on [Leetcode][0], a technical software interview practice site.
 I've submitted my fifth attempt at an algorithm problem.
 It's incorrect.
 My stress levels rise.
 Why can't I figure this out?
 Am I dumb?

 Knowledge work can be stressful.
 This is uncomfortable short-term, but beneficial long-term.
-Algorithm skills compounds over time.
+These skills compound over time.
 So, it's important to learn to deal with this side effect.

 ## Questions Raised
 This short-term stress, long-term benefit raises some questions: